Wisdom Teeth Removal

 Wisdom Tooth Removal Aftercare

 Eat a diet consisting of soft, nutritious foods, which will ease the pain, prevent irritation and nourish you, allowing you to heal faster.
 Make sure that you keep your mouth clean.
 We may advise against brushing or rinsing for the first 24 hours.
 When you resume brushing, be gentle around the surgical site.
-A salt water solution rinses several times a day can help kill bacteria and prevent infection.
+A saltwater solution rinse several times a day can help kill bacteria and prevent infection.

 Risks Associated With Wisdom Tooth Removal